 It was the sort of assignment that a lot of students would shrink from…but I was glad they didn’t.

 EE: Are you working on anything at the moment?
 Or have you put forth so much in such a short time…

 MM: Well, I’m writing more about fiction lately; I’ve been writing some essays.
 I wrote one recently about Portnoy’s Complaint; which is one of my favorite books, primarily because it has that incredibly aural quality.
 I wrote something recently about the later writing of J. D. Salinger, which I find to be unspeakable wonderful.

 EE: Post “Catcher in the Rye”?

-MM: The one I was writing about was “Seymour: An Introduction”, which is probably one of his least-liked stories; it has no plot, it’s very philosphical; you could call it post-modern, but I think it’s better than that.
-I’ve wanted to write something about F. Scott Fitzgerald, and I’d like to write something about Faulkner.
+MM: The one I was writing about was “Seymour: An Introduction”, which is probably one of his least-liked stories; it has no plot, it’s very philosophical; you could call it post-modern, but I think it’s better than that.
+I’ve wanted to write something about F. Scott Fitzgerald and I’d like to write something about Faulkner.
 I’ve been writing some fiction of my own…mostly stories, nothing longer.

 EE: I’d love to see what you come up with on Fitzgerald.
 I did some work on Fitzgerald and Hemmingway recently; it was a surprise to me.
 I think I would have liked meeting Fitzgerald.

 MM: Yes…I think he would have been dangerously charming.
 Someone once asked me, if I were on a desert island, and could bring any writer dead or living, with me, who would it be?
 And I answered, well, it would be Fitzgerald – but I would sort of dread…. the outcome. (laughs) Do you know?
 ANYTHING could happen.

 EE: I’m sure the two of you would invent a dangerously charming language.
 Thanks for sharing the word with me this morning, Molly.